Sakshamkhandelwal123/Django-Todo-App/README.md

 pip install -r requirements.txt
 ```

-### 4. Migration
+### 4. Migration 🦅

-Once you have downloaded all packages, go to the cloned repo directory and run the following commands
+Once you have downloaded all the packages, go to the cloned repo directory and run the following commands

 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

-### 5. Admin User
+### 5. Admin User 👤

 We need to create an admin user to run this App.
 On the terminal, type the following command and provide username, password and email for the admin user